 - 1 pound dry bucatini (the best that you can find)

-Chop three of the tomatoes, medium-small dice and scoop into a strainer with a large bowl below to collect the juices.
+Chop three of the tomatoes, medium-small dice, and scoop into a strainer with a large bowl below to collect the juices.
 Using a box grater, grate the other two tomatoes into the strainer using the largest hole side of the grater.
-Lightly salt the tomatoes and allow this sit for 30 minutes.
+Lightly salt the tomatoes and allow them to sit for 30 minutes.

-Bring a pot of salted water to boil.
+Bring a pot of salted water to a boil.
 Cook the pasta to al dente.

 Drain the pasta and add it to the bowl with the fresh tomatoes and the cooked vegetables and tomato water reduction, Parmesan, basil, and olive oil.
 Toss and serve.

-Serve with a flavorful but modestly oaked white wine (I like a dry White from Italy’s Campania region or perhaps an Alsace Riesling.)
-Reds works well too as long they are light to medium-bodied with good acidity, low tannins, and modest oak.
-In other words no Cabs or similar wines rather a fresh Pinot Noir, Dolcetto, or Lagrein.
+Serve with a flavorful but modestly oaked white wine (I like a dry White from Italy’s Campania region or perhaps an Alsace Riesling).
+Reds work well too as long as they are light to medium-bodied with good acidity, low tannins, and modestly oaked wines.
+In other words, no Cabs or similar wines, rather a fresh Pinot Noir, Dolcetto, or Lagrein.